continue-revolution/sd-webui-animatediff/README.md

 ## ControlNet V2V
-You need to go to txt2img and submit source video or path to frames.
+You need to go to txt2img / img2img-batch and submit source video or path to frames.
 Each ControlNet will find control images according to this priority:
 1. ControlNet `Single Image` tab or `Batch` tab.
 Simply upload a control image or a directory of control frames is enough.
+1. Img2img Batch tab `Input directory` if you are using img2img batch.
+If you upload a directory of control frames, it will be the source control for ALL ControlNet units that you enable without submitting a control image or a path to ControlNet panel.
 1. AnimateDiff `Video Source`.
 If you upload a video through `Video Source`, it will be the source control for ALL ControlNet units that you enable without submitting a control image or a path to ControlNet panel.
 1. AnimateDiff `Video Path`.
-If you upload a video through `Video Path`, it will be the source control for ALL ControlNet units that you enable without submitting a control image or a path to ControlNet panel.
+If you upload a path to frames through `Video Path`, it will be the source control for ALL ControlNet units that you enable without submitting a control image or a path to ControlNet panel.

 `Number of frames` will be capped to the minimum number of images among all **folders** you provide.
 Each control image in each folder will be applied to one single frame.
 If you upload one single image for a ControlNet unit, that image will control **ALL** frames.